TOKIO INKARAMI Parkour Team Welcomes Three New Members and Enters Its Fourth Season

 New Organization for Fourth Term and Future Prospects

-Under the new organization, which will start in April 2025, veteran athletes Masahito Seki and Hikari Izumi, under director Yutaro Matsukawa, will take on the dual role of training young athletes to strengthen the team and raise the level of the industry as a whole.
-With the addition of world-class parkour athlete Archie Aroyan, the team is also looking to promote the spread of parkour internationally.
+Under the new organizational structure launching in April 2025, veteran athletes Masahito Seki and Hikari Izumi will serve as coaches alongside head coach Yutaro Matsukawa, working to develop young talent while strengthening the team and elevating the standard of the sport as a whole.
+Additionally, with the addition of world-class parkour athlete Archie Aroyan, the team aims to promote the global spread of parkour.

 TOKIO Inkarami's sports support activities

-TOKIO Inkarami Parkour Team will continue to lead the Japanese Parkour world and challenge the world.
-Please look forward to further progress in this fourth term, which marks the beginning of a new challenge!
+Moving forward, the TOKIO INKARAMI Parkour Team will continue to lead the Japanese parkour scene and take on the world.
+As we embark on this fourth term, which marks the beginning of a new challenge, please look forward to our next leap forward!